 João Carmo Simões

-Between 2014 and 2015, he was member of the Portuguese Council of Architects, National Admissions Council.
+He was a member of the Portuguese Council of Architects, National Admissions Council and currently of the Board of General Assembly.

 © João Carmo Simões 2011-2020